CAB-ADMIN/crossingallborders/src/content/medical.md

   ["medical/8846302737252397246.jpg.jpeg", "Picture of Volunteers"], ["medical/medical1.jpg", "Picture of makeshift medical clinic"] ]
-updated: "2025-9-9"
+updated: "2025-9-25"
 ---

-We are blessed in the United States with amazing medical facilities and abilities to get the care we need when we are sick or need surgeries.
+We in the United States are blessed with excellent medical care.
 This unfortunately is not the case in many other parts of the world.
-We were blessed to add medical donations to our ministry in 2019.
-The Lord opened the door for us to take over medical donations from another non-profit ministry.
-We receive from one of the largest hospitals in our area every other week.
-These donations consist of a wide variety of supplies from basic first aid up to surgical kits.
-Since that time the Lord has opened up the door for us to ship these items into twelve different countries to simple clinics as well as hospitals doing surgical procedures.
-Due to lack of medical supplies many countries reuse needles and other basic items that are only meant to be used on one patient then discarded.
-Our supplies are only shipped to medical doctors and not to individuals.
-We also donate non-prescription items received to those in need in our local community.
-Things such as wound care, chucks, diapers and durable medical items.
+Medical donations became part of our ministry in 2019 when the Lord opened the door for us to take over medical donations from another non-profit ministry.
+We receive medical supply donations from a major local hospital every other week.
+These donations consist of a wide variety of items from basic first aid to surgical kits.
+We have been privileged to provide materials to hospitals and clinics in 12 countries thus far.

+These medical supplies are only shipped to medical doctors and not to individuals.
+We distribute non-prescription medical goods to those in need in our local community.

-We also donate items to Campbell University medical School for their medical mission trips as well as churches and organizations going on medical mission trips.
-We have shipped entire containers of medical supplies to hospitals in Haiti, Ukraine, Zambia and St. Lucia.
+We also donate items to churches, organizations, and Campbell University Medical School for their medical mission trips.
+We have distributed entire shipping containers of medical supplies to hospitals in Haiti, Ukraine, Zambia and St. Lucia.
 We shipped medical books and items needed in 2022 to help start a medical college in Congo.
-This year we are shipping items to Zambia to start a new medical clinic.
-We have three new countries requesting shipments this year.
+In 2025 we shipped items to Zambia to start a new medical clinic.

-We also receive medical donations from clinics, doctor offices and individuals.
-We take **ANYTHING** medical. ***(Open packages and expired items are all acceptable.)***
+We accept medical donations from clinics, doctors, and individuals, including open packages and expired items.

 Durable medical items are always needed.
-Hospital beds, walkers, bedside commodes, shower chairs, crutches, lift chairs and electric scooters.
+These include hospital beds, walkers, bedside commodes, shower chairs, crutches, lift chairs and electric scooters.
 These donations can be scheduled for pick-up as needed.